Melissa Ryan

-I run CARD Strategies, a boutique consulting firm that works with non-profits and advocacy groups.
-I also write Ctrl Alt-Right Delete, a weekly newsletter, that reaches more than 16,000 readers.
-I’ve also written commentary for outlets like Buzzfeed News, Refinery29, and NowThis.
+I am the CEO and founding partner of Inviolable, helping organizations build resilience against targeted attacks of hate, harassment, and harm.
+I also write Ctrl Alt-Right Delete, a weekly newsletter, that reaches more than 18,000 readers.
+I’ve written commentary for outlets like Buzzfeed News, Refinery29, and NowThis.

 Previously I was a digital strategist for Democratic campaigns and progressive causes.
 I worked with influencers and online communities to raise money, mobilize activists, drive online conversations and shape media narratives.
 My familiarity with this space gives me a unique insight into how trolls and extremists organize.